flimao/financial-product-models/README.md

 # Financial Product Models

-Models for predicting price of several financial products
+Models for predicting price of several financial products:

+* Brazilian sovereign debt

+... and others to come.